Turt3l/AutoClicker/README.md

-# AutoClicker
-My attempt at making a autoclicker in python.
-The max CPS is 9.00
+This is my attempt at making a autoclicker in python.
+After i did some testing the max CPS is 9.00
+Its not that impressive among others, but still made this for fun Enjoy :D